AChep/AcDisplay/README.md

          $ ./gradlew assembleDebug
          # Builds all the things.
 Grab compiled application from ./AcDisplay/build/outputs/apk/

+To build release version: (public test key)

+         $ ./gradlew assembleRelease
+         # You will need to answer 'yes' later.
+         # Grab compiled application from ./AcDisplay/build/outputs/apk/

 To build release version:

          # First you need to set the path to your keystore and the alias.